The Iliff Writing Center

 Making an Appointment with the Writing Center

-1. To make an appointment with the Writing Center, please send an email to firstname.lastname@example.org or use http://Calendly.com/icdickerson to select appointment times.
-For the latter option, Calendly defaults to 60-minute meetings, so be sure to include in your comments which 30 minute time you want, e.g., 5:00-5:30 or 5:30-6:00.
+- To make an appointment with the Writing Center, please send an email to firstname.lastname@example.org or use this appointment link to select appointment times.
 Appointments will be conducted over Zoom, unless otherwise specified.
 If you want feedback on your writing, but are unable to meet, you can also request that comments be sent to you via email.

-2. Send an email to email@example.com at least 24 hours in advance with the work you want reviewed and a copy of any/all assignment instructions.
+- Send an email to email@example.com at least 24 hours in advance with the work you want reviewed and a copy of any/all assignment instructions.
+Please send work on Friday if you make an appointment for Monday.

 For up to 5 pages of writing (double-spaced): Please send work that you wish to be reviewed, plus a copy of your assignment (if applicable), a full 24 hours in advance of the meeting that you schedule.